 The Company has outsourced all its operations to third party service providers.
 Failure by any service provider to carry out its obligations in accordance with the terms of its appointment could result in negative implications for the Company.
 Such failures could include cyber breaches or other IT failures, fraud (including unauthorised payments by the administrator), poor record keeping and loss of assets and failure to collect all the Company's dividend income.
 Cyber incidents are becoming increasingly common and may cause disruption and impact business operations, potentially resulting in financial losses, theft, interference with the ability to calculate the Net Asset Value or additional operating costs.
+When selecting or reviewing investments, the Investment Manager evaluates the prospects and risks, including climate change risks, that could affect these companies.
 If the Investment Manager fails to identify risks or liabilities associated with investee companies adequately, this could give rise to an investee company not fitting the Company's investment policy or unexpected losses and adverse performance.
 The rapid spread of infectious disease such as the COVID-19 pandemic, and measures introduced to combat its spread, could cause disruption to the operations of the Company and its key service providers.

-The Company has appointed experienced service providers, each of whom has a service agreement, and the performance of the key service providers is reviewed annually by the Management Engagement Committee.
-Cyber risk management questions were incorporated in this review to confirm the existence and application of cyber security controls and procedures.
-The Company's key service providers report periodically to the Board on their business continuity plans and procedures.
-The Board monitors the adequacy of controls in place at the key service providers and their planned response to an extended period of disruption, to ensure that the impact to the Company is limited.
-Each key service provider was asked to present reports on their actions and responses, all of which were entirely satisfactory, and there was no noticeable change in any of the key services provided.
+The Company has appointed experienced service providers, each of whom has a service agreement.
+The Board reviews the performance of the Investment Manager and Depositary at each quarterly Board meeting and the performance of all key service providers is reviewed annually by the Management Engagement Committee.
+Cyber risk management questions are incorporated in this review to confirm the existence and application of cyber security controls and procedures.
+The Company's key service providers confirm periodically to the Board that they have in place business continuity plans and procedures to mitigate the impact on the Company of a disruption in service.

-The procedures of the AIFM, depositary and custodian are reviewed and tested by their external auditors and such reports on the service providers control environment are made available to clients.
-These reports are also reviewed by the Management Engagement Committee and where any control failures are identified, the key service provider is required to explain and provide assurance to the Company on any impact or potential risk to the Company and its mitigation.
+The procedures of the AIFM, depositary and custodian are reviewed and tested by their external auditors and such reports on the service providers' control environment are made available to clients.
+These reports are also reviewed by the Audit Committee and where any control failures are identified, the key service provider is required to explain and provide assurance to the Company on any impact or potential risk to the Company and its mitigation.